-What effect does exercise have on bone mass in older adults?
-A recent systematic review demonstrates that the effect is very beneficial, that older adults need to keep active in their advanced years to build bone mass, and that two main categories of exercise are essential (1).
+A recent systematic review demonstrates that there is a relationship between bone mass and exercise, and the effect is very beneficial, that older adults need to keep active in their advanced years to build bone mass, and that two main categories of exercise are essential (1).
 The two categories are weight bearing exercises and strength training.

 A systematic review is a research study that involves a review of a large body of research articles and studies on a specific topic and draws appropriate conclusions.